-- Level of Uncertainty – In today’s environment, there is a much higher level of uncertainty associated with defining software solutions.
-The traditional approach of documenting detailed requirements for projects prior to the start of the project just doesn’t work well with high levels of uncertainty.
+In today’s environment, there is a much higher level of uncertainty associated with defining software solutions.
+The traditional approach of documenting detailed requirements prior to the start of projects just doesn’t work well with high levels of uncertainty.

 How Do Agile Requirements Work?

-- There are a lot of misconceptions about Agile – some people may think that there are no documented requirements and the project is started by the developers writing code.
+- There are a lot of misconceptions about Agile – Some people may think that there are no documented requirements and the project is started by the developers writing code.

-- However, an Agile environment would still emphasize some level of flexibility and adaptivity to maximize the business value of the solution as the project is in progress.
+- However, an Agile environment would still emphasize some level of flexibility and adaptivity to maximize the business value of the solution as the project is in progress

 There are several key differences in an Agile approach: